-In addition to the portfolio management fees above, accounts that have what’s called a separately managed account sleeve to gain exposure to individual securities, may pay an additional fee ranging from 0% to 0.40% when they choose strategies with unaffiliated providers.
+In addition to the portfolio management fees above, accounts that have what’s called a separately managed account sleeve to gain exposure to individual securities, may pay an additional fee ranging from 0.35% (for the domestic stock sleeve) to 0.40% (for the international stock sleeve) when they choose strategies with unaffiliated providers.

-Fidelity provides novice as well as wealthy investors with a menu of account options through its registered investment advisory service.
+Fidelity provides novice and wealthy investors with a menu of account options through its registered investment advisory service.
 Investors starting out and trying to reach one goal may want to consider the online-only accounts that have low minimum requirements and provide simple portfolio management tools.
-Investors focused on getting ready for retirement will find mutual funds and exchange-traded products and a particular focus on taxes.
+Investors focused on getting ready for retirement will find mutual funds and exchange-traded products as well as a focus on taxes.

 However, investors should be aware that Fidelity does earn money from making recommendations and selling certain products, which can pose a potential conflict of interest.
 As always, whenever you’re shopping for an investment advisor it’s your responsibility to make sure you understand the specific services you’re getting, and for what price.
-Don’t hesitate to ask tough or pointed questions to ensure you’re getting the best service for your financial life.
+Before you make your decision, take the time to research multiple firms to ensure you find the right advisor for you.